 A larger site can be useful, but size alone does not improve the experience.
 Pages, menus, forms, animations, and design elements need to support the user journey instead of making the site harder to use.

 Website complexity becomes a problem when users have to understand your internal structure before they can understand your offer.
-The problem often appears when:
+Those issues often show up when:

 Pages cover the same ground without adding clarity